microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot_sfbactivity.md

-# GET: MailboxStorage
+# GET: SfbActivity

-Retrieve the reports of Exchange Mailbox Storage.
+Retrieve the reports of Sky for Business User Activity.

-> Note: You can go to [Office 365 Reports - Mailbox usage](https://support.office.com/client/Mailbox-usage-beffbe01-ce2d-4614-9ae5-7898868e2729) to check the meaning of different views.
+> Note: You can go to [Office 365 Reports - Skype for Business activity](https://support.office.com/client/Skype-for-Business-Online-activity-8cbe2eb2-1194-4fd7-b1ee-9f9287c82424) to check the meaning of different views.

 ## Prerequisites